DiRAC-HPC/mi-benchmarking-2020-11-public/README.markdown

  - [EAGLE](./eagle/README.markdown)

-# Notes on benchmark inputs
+# Notes on Benchmark Inputs

 Note that some of the tests above are large and require large input.
 The file sizes are: